netdata/learn/docs/cloud/monitor/alarms.md

 triggers based on the specific needs of your infrastructure.
 By taking charge of alarm configuration, you'll ensure Netdata Cloud always delivers the most relevant alarms about the well-being of your nodes.

+## Enable alarm notifications from Cloud

+Netdata Cloud also supports sending alarm notifications to users of a War Room when any claimed node triggers an alarm.
+See our [notifications documentation](/docs/cloud/monitor/notifications) for setup and configuration details.

+Cloud's notification feature currently supports email notifications.
+If you would prefer to get notifications from other apps, like Discord, Slack, PagerDuty, and more, see the Agent's [notifications docs](/docs/agent/health/notifications).

 ## What's next?

 To stay notified of active alarms, enable [centralized alarm notifications](/docs/cloud/monitor/notifications) from